-The Safety Kleen Systems, Inc. Bismarck Service Center Facility operates hazardous waste management units, which include a container storage area and a tank storage system to store hazardous waste solvents.
-All waste is eventually shipped off-site to approved facilities for final treatment or disposal.
+The Safety Kleen Systems, Inc. Fargo Service Center Facility operates hazardous waste management units, which include a container storage area and a tank storage system to store hazardous waste solvents.
+All wastes are eventually shipped off-site to approved facilities for final treatment or disposal.
 The existing permit has an expiration date of Sept.
-28, 2023, but remains in effect until a new permit is issued.
-The North Dakota Department of Environmental Quality believes that a permit which meets the requirements of the North Dakota Hazardous Waste Management Rules to protect human health and the environment can be issued to the Safety Kleen Systems, Inc. Bismarck Service Center Facility and has prepared a Draft Permit with appropriate conditions according to the requirements of Chapters 33.1-24-06 and 33.1-24-07 of the North Dakota Administrative Code (NDAC).
+28, 2023.
+This permit will remain in effect until a new permit has been issued.
+The North Dakota Department of Environmental Quality believes that a permit which meets the requirements of the North Dakota Hazardous Waste Management Rules to protect human health and the environment can be issued to the Safety Kleen Systems, Inc. Fargo Service Center Facility and has prepared a Draft Permit with appropriate conditions according to the requirements of Chapters 33.1-24-06 and 33.1-24-07 of the North Dakota Administrative Code (NDAC).